 Even now, ninety years after the 1930’s depression economists still don’t agree on why it happened.
 The economic crash in 2007 has only made more obvious how much we don’t know about these events and how to fix them.
 The main response by the Fed to the 2007 collapse seems to have been: print as much money as necessary to whomever it seemed need it to stop their panic of lost assets.
 I still don’t clearly understand the economic logic–nor have I heard a defense for what is happening, but pushing cash at high rate to increase the money supply has the feel of desperate “papering over the problem,” or “sweeping the dirt under the rug” or “kicking the can down the road”– not sure which is most appropriate–all with little insight as to what exactly caused the problem, and how the problem will eventually be resolved by this action.

-The Monetary constraint: A big advance in my understanding was when I discovered an important basic property of money which I call the “Fundamental monetary constraint.”
+The Monetary constraint: A big advance in my understanding was my discovery of an important basic property of money which I call the “Fundamental monetary constraint.”
 It is completely missing from current macroeconomics.
 The analysis on this site shows why this constraint has important effect on controlling GDP of an economy, explaining why economic distribution of the economic output within contemporary economies often fails to work well–resulting in income and wealth inequality.